Gabriel-SGama/sensor_analysis_SSC0715/README.md

 A 1D convolutional neural network is trained to predict the next speed value to generate relevant features.
 After that, the method KNN-means is applied to the encoder features to classify each sequence step.

-The "accidents" are marked according the Handmade approach.
+The "accidents" are marked according to the Handmade approach.

 ### Cluster example
 <p align="center">